• Skip to primary navigation

 Eric Schmidt wants to solve health care’s “platform database problem” and one critic has countered that “computers cannot practice medicine.”
 One of Google’s initiatives is to guide consumers to safe, trusted health websites.
 Is that such a bad thing?
 Search result placement can make or break a site or a business model, which is where […]

-Filed Under: trends & principles Tagged With: Bing, comScore, Eric Schmidt, Google, Harris Interactive, Healthwise, hitwise, HONcode, librarians, Manhattan Research, Mayo Clinic, national cancer institute, NIH, Pew Internet, Pew Research Center, Webmd, Yahoo
+Filed Under: trends & principles Tagged With: Bing, comScore, Eric Schmidt, Google, Harris Interactive, Healthwise, hitwise, HONcode, librarians, Manhattan Research, Mayo Clinic, national cancer institute, NIH, North Carolina, Pew Internet, Pew Research Center, Webmd, Yahoo

 The Pew Internet/Health FAQ